imjoy-team/ImJoy/docs/docs/overview.md

 # Overview

 ImJoy is a flexible image processing framework allowing the deployment of complex computational tasks in a robust, secure and easy-to-use environment.
 The entire functionality is provided by **plugins**.
 Within a modern graphical user-interface, these plugins can be assembled into **workflows**.
 This design makes ImJoy intuitive to work with for end users.
-Plugins can be grouped and installed into isolated workspaces, this essentially avoids overcrowded plugin menu.
+Plugins can be grouped and installed into isolated workspaces avoiding overcrowded plugin menus.

 <img src="./asserts/imjoy-screenshot.png" width="600px"></img>